FuzzifiED/FuzzifiED.jl/docs/src/intro.md

 ```
 where $R$ is the radius of the sphere.
 This conformal transformation maps each time slice of the cylinder to a cocentric sphere in the the flat spacetime.

-Thanks to the conformal flatness that is not owned by other manifolds (_e.g._, a lattice model with periodic boundary condition lives on the torus $T^2$ which is not conformally flat), we can make use of some nice properties of conformal field theories, the most important one of which is the state-operator correspondance.
+Thanks to the conformal flatness that is not owned by other manifolds (_e. g._, a lattice model with periodic boundary condition lives on the torus $T^2$ which is not conformally flat), we can make use of some nice properties of conformal field theories, the most important one of which is the state-operator correspondance.
 Specifically, there is a one-to-one correspondence between the eigenstates of the critical Hamiltonian on the sphere and the CFT operators.
 One can colloquially understand the state $|\Phi\rangle$ as the insertion of the corresponding operator $\Phi(0)$ at the origin point into the vacuum $|0\rangle$ : $|\Phi\rangle=\Phi(0)|0\rangle$.
 The state and its corresponding operator has the same $\mathrm{SO}(3)$ spin and representation under global symmetry.
 More importantly, as the Weyl transformation maps the Hamiltonian $H$ corresponding to the time translation on the cylinder to the dilatation $D$ on the flat spacetime, the excitation energy of a state $|\Phi\rangle$ is proportional to the scaling dimension of the corresponding operator $\Delta_\Phi$
 ```math
     E_\Phi-E_0=\frac{v}{R}\Delta_\Phi